kernkonzept/emmc-driver/doc/emmc_drv_readme.md

 - SDHI interfaces found on RCar3 r8a7795 boards
 - SDHCI interfaces found on RPI4
 - uSDHCI interfaces found on i.MX8 boards
+- uSDHCI interfaces found on the S32G SoC
 - the QEMU SD card emulation (SDHCI, see `doc/pcie-ecam.io`),
 - the QEMU eMMC emulation (provided by extending the QEMU SD card emulation by `doc/qemu-patch.diff`).